whitebeardit/easy-openai/README.md

 # How to use

 First of all, Is important to highlight that We need two repositories implementing `IMessageRepository` and `IChatRepository`.
-So, as example we will use the repositories already created.
+So, as an example we will use the repositories already created.
 They are: `MessageRepository` and `ChatRepository`

 > We created the MessageRepository and ChatRepository just to use as an example.
 These repositories don't use any database.
 It was implemented in memory.
-If you want to use it in production.
-You should create your own repository, using some database that implements these two interfaces `IMessageRepository` and `IChatRepository`.
+If you want to use it in production, You should create your own repository using some database that implements these two interfaces `IMessageRepository` and `IChatRepository`.

 ## Environments variables